nazmuldipu/nazmuldipu/README.md

 - 👋 Hi, I’m Nazmul Alam
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently working as a Senior Frontend Developer
 - 💞️ I’m looking to collaborate on Enterprise Projects
 - 📫 How to reach me ? send me Email at nazmuldipu@gmail.com or Phone me at +88 01912 239643